hwdsb/tec-ical-importer/readme.md

-The Event Calendar - iCalendar Importer
+The Events Calendar - iCalendar Importer
 =======================================

 This plugin allows site administrators to enter remotely-located iCalendar files to be synched and imported into [The Events Calendar](http://wordpress.org/plugins/the-events-calendar/) plugin for [WordPress](http://wordpress.org).